jperez1478/Swift-UI-Map/README.md

 # Swift-UI-Map

-In this project i will be learning about the mapkit foundamentals in swift UI
+In this project I will be enhacning my skills more  about the mapkit foundamentals in swift UI using Mapkit also I will be using it in UIKit mode.

 1. Swift UI Maps
 2. Control Interactions